EFLW-1K End Fed Long Wire Antenna

 - Antenna polarization is determined by your installation.
 Vertical, horizontal, or both can be accomplished.

-- Due possible common mode currents on your feeder we recommend using CMC-Common Mode Choke/Line isolator such as CMC-330-1K to keep RF away from you and your equipment.
-It will also help you on receive by filtering induced noise from various sources.
+- Due to possible common mode currents on your feeder, we recommend using CMC-Common Mode Choke/Line isolator such as CMC-154-3K to keep RF away from you and your equipment.
+It will also help you receive by filtering induced noise from various sources.